Toyota Motor Corporation

 You’ll enjoy this experience of a lifetime, and return home energized and ready to help your company take its next step in its lean journey.

-The Lean Japan Tour is a customized guided tour to visit world class lean organizations in Japan.
-This is an opportunity to explore the factory premises, observe the processes, communicate with lean practitioners and learn from the experts in lean manufacturing.
-The lean tour comprises a combination of seminars, hands-on training experiences, management discussions and site visits, that have been tailored to develop your lean awareness and capability, and to help you solve your operational challenges.
+The Lean Japan Tour is a customized lean insight tour to visit world-class organizations in Japan.
+This is an opportunity to explore the factory premises, observe the processes, communicate with lean practitioners and learn from the experts in lean manufacturing and the Toyota Production System.
+Our Japan study trips comprise a combination of seminars, hands-on training experiences, management discussions and site visits, that have been tailored to develop your lean awareness and capability, and to help you solve your operational challenges.

 Move beyond theory and experience lean manufacturing in action.
 Discuss managers’ experiences and learn how to implement a lean culture and use of the following lean tools within your organisation.